bonitasoft/bonita-doc/md/performance-tuning.md

 You need to configure the maximum pool size for datasources (the following paths are for bundle users):

-For Tomcat:
+For Tomcat, edit file `setup/tomcat-templates/bonita.xml`:

-* For bonitaSequenceManagerDS, edit `setup/tomcat-templates/bonita.xml` and set `maxTotal=”yourvalue”`.
+* For bonitaSequenceManagerDS, set `maxTotal=”yourvalue”`.
-* For bonitaDS, edit `setup/tomcat-templates/bitronix-resources.properties` and set `resource.ds1.maxPoolSize=”yourvalue”`.
+* For RawBonitaDS, set `maxTotal=”yourvalue”`.

-For WildFly:
+* If necessary, for the Business Data feature, do the same for the datasources 'RawBusinessDataDS' and 'NotManagedBizDataDS'.

+For WildFly, edit file `setup/wildfly-templates/standalone.xml`:

-* For both bonitaDS and bonitaSequenceManagerDS, edit `server/default/deploy/bonita-ds.xml` and set `<max-pool-size>yourvalue</max-pool-size>`.
+* For both bonitaDS and bonitaSequenceManagerDS, set `<max-pool-size>yourvalue</max-pool-size>`.
+* If necessary, for the Business Data feature, do the same for the datasources 'RawBusinessDataDS' and 'NotManagedBizDataDS'.

 <a id="volume"/>